kreauniv/comp206/year2021/endterm/README.txt

    be generated in the parent directory.
 You can submit that file.
 Do not modify the Makefile.

-4. You may use the provided main.c0 for your tests.
+4. You may use the provided main.c for your tests.
 This file is not part of the submission.
 You may do whatever you want within this.
 By default it calls the test functions declared in each module.